aragon/protocol/docs/4-entry-points/4-guardians-registry.md

 ### 4.4.5.
 Deactivate

-- **Actor:** Guardian or a whitelisted relayer
+- **Actor:** Guardian or someone authorized
 - **Inputs:**
     - **Guardian:** Address of the guardian deactivating the tokens for
     - **Amount:** Amount of guardian tokens to be deactivated for the next term
-- **Authentication:** The guardian or a whitelisted relayer.
+- **Authentication:** The guardian or someone authorized.
 Only for guardians with some activated balance.
 - **Pre-flight checks:**
     - Ensure that the Protocol term is up-to-date.
 Otherwise, perform a heartbeat before continuing the execution.
     - Ensure that the unlocked active balance of the guardians is enough for the requested amount